Five months after I started offering vinyl wrap installation in Canada,

 - About $240/day

-- Film cost billed separately
+- Vinyl wrap film cost billed separately

 Was it cheap?